Computational

 - investigations into chemical reactions in liquids and at liquid and mineral interfaces to understand the energetic and dynamic factors controlling the mechanisms and rate of reactions;

-- characterization of key biochemical and biophysical features of enzymatic processes related to the production of a suite of small sustainable energy carriers;
+- characterization of key biochemical and biophysical features of enzymatic processes related to the production of a suite of small energy carriers;

 - determination of the structure and energetics of nanostructured metal oxide materials to provide the basis for understanding the reactive nature of these novel materials;

-- developing a fundamental understanding of structure-function relationships to support the design and synthesis of tailored materials for improved separations; and
+- developing a fundamental understanding of structure–function relationships to support the design and synthesis of tailored materials for improved separations;

 Research Centers and Facilities

 PNNL has several research centers and facilities with projects and thrust areas dedicated to computational chemistry.
 Our Computational and Theoretical Chemistry Institute is a premier international center for scalable computational chemistry software and methods development.
-Theoretical chemistry and computational modeling help scientists in the Institute for Integrated Catalysis better understand the structure and properties of working catalysts, informing preparation of novel catalysts with novel reaction routes.
+Theoretical chemistry and computational modeling help scientists in the Institute for Integrated Catalysis better understand the structure and properties of working catalysts, informing preparation of novel catalysts and reaction routes.